 Other elective options

-Religion and Conflict in the Middle East: A Jewish Perspective (3 credits)
+48635: Religion and Conflict in the Middle East: A Jewish Perspective (3 credits, spring semester only)

 A study abroad experience is first and foremost an academic experience.
 All Alliance for Global Education courses have undergone a faculty review and approval process, and are transcripted by Butler University in Indianapolis, Indiana.
 While in most cases students who have received approval from their home institution to study on an Alliance program can be assured of credits transferring, it is each student’s responsibility to work with the home school study abroad advisor and faculty or academic departments to ensure credit transfer for specific courses.

 Credits granted for Alliance courses are identified in course listings on the Curriculum page for each program, and appear on the official transcript issued at the completion of a student's term.
 Credit is issued in U.S. semester hours, ensuring that students continue to make progress toward their degrees and verifying the full-time course load they completed while abroad.

 All Alliance courses have been reviewed and approved by Butler University’s Undergraduate Academic Programs Committee.
 Butler University is accredited by the Higher Learning Commission and is a member of the North Central Association of Colleges and Schools.
 Programs approved by the Butler University College of Business—which include the Alliance’s International Business in China Program—are accredited by AACSB International, the Association to Advance Collegiate Schools of Business.

 Students receive a letter grade on a scale from A to F for every course taken while enrolled on an Alliance program.
 Withdrawals may be granted due to exceptional circumstances.
 Although policies at students' home institutions may differ, the Alliance does not permit students to take courses on a credit/no credit or pass/fail basis.
 Student grades are determined by criteria set forth in course syllabi.
 The grading scale used in determining letter grades is as follows: